jakguru/hazteam-sop/readme.md

 in Command responsibilites.
 If a member chooses the WO route after two years, they will move into the WO route, with ranks consisting of WO-1 through WO-5.
-*  3.  ``Fleet MCPO``:  Of course, a member may choose to stay in the senior enlisted ranks at Fleet MCPO, however, remaining at this rank will not allow for future promotions, as FMCPO is at the top of the enlisted ranks.
+*  3.  ``Fleet MCPO``:  Of course, a member may choose to stay in the senior enlisted ranks at Fleet MCPO, however, remaining at this rank will not allow for future promotions, as FMCPO is the top echelon of the enlisted ranks.